Railway electrification in the Soviet Union: Russia

 After the Soviet Union fell apart in 1991, railway traffic in Russia sharply declined and new major electrification projects were not undertaken but work continued on some unfinished projects.
 The line to Murmansk was completed in 2005.
 Electrification of the last segment of the Trans-Siberian Railway from Khabarovsk to Vladivostok was completed in 2002.
 By 2008, the tonne-kilometres hauled by electric trains in Russia had increased to about 85% of rail freight.

 Tajikistan

 Tajikistan does not have any electrified railway line.

 Turkmenistan

 Turkmenistan does not currently have any electrified railway line.
 There are plans to electrify the line Turkmenabat – Turkmenbashi.

 Ukraine

 In summer 2021 the electrification of the Kovel – Izov railway line began which was scheduled to finish on June 1 the following year.
-Work was stopped on the 24th of February due to Russian invasion.
+Work was stopped on 24 February due to Russian invasion.
 In March, work on electrification was resumed, which was completed on June 15.

-By 2024, Ukrainian railways planed to electrify 500 kilometers of railway lines.
+By 2024, Ukrainian railways planned to electrify 500 kilometers of railway lines.